• Skip to primary navigation

 Historian

 A historian is a history expert.
 They collect historical information and use it to write scholarly articles.
-These professionals also conduct research in previously unexplored areas of history, gathering information about past events, people, places, and civilizations.
+These professionals also research previously unexplored areas of history, gathering information about past events, people, places, and civilizations.

 While many historians work for businesses and non-profit organizations, they may also find work with the government.
 Historians carry out their duties and responsibilities in order to comprehend how the past relates to the present.
 Becoming a historian is one of the high paying jobs for history majors.